 ABC News reported that dozens of these auctions happen at airports all over the country, with thousands of bags and millions of dollars at stake.
-Bidders can’t open the unclaimed bags and have to rely on their instincts to place bets on what could be inside—which could be anything from expensive jewelry or just laundry.
-Only after bidders win the bags do they get to open them and find out if they have hit the jackpot, or just got stuck with junk – one lucky bidder won a suitcase with 10,000 British pounds inside.
-For example, Miami International has made as much as $100,000 in a single auction and it’s not just off lost luggage bags.
+Bidders can’t open the unclaimed bags and have to rely on their instincts to place bets on what could be inside—which could be anything from expensive jewelry or someone’s laundry.
+Only after bidders win the bags do they get to open them and find out if they have hit the jackpot, or ended up with junk.
+One lucky bidder won a suitcase with 10,000 British pounds inside.
+For example, Miami International has made as much as $100,000 in a single auction, and it’s not just off lost luggage bags.
 They also auction off singular items in large groups, where bidders can take bets on bags of jewelry or electronics that have been left at TSA checkpoints, or entire cargo loads of discarded items.
 It seems that these auctions are rapidly evolving and becoming more popular.
-Check your local auction listings to see if there might be one of these scheduled near you.